drtychai/awesome-functional-rust/README.md

 - [ssf][ssf-lang] : _"Structurally-typed strict functional core language_"
 - [lambda.rs][lrs] : _"A minimal functional language inspired by the lambda calculus"_
 - [stlc][stlc.rs] : _"Simply typed lambda calculus written in rust"_
-- [Church Programming Language][church] : _"A minimalistic implementation following the original specifications of the lambda calculus outlined in Alonzo Churches 'An Unsolvable Problem in Elementary Number Theory'"_
 - [lamda calculus (ljedrz)][lam-calc-lj] : _"A simple, zero-dependency implementation of the untyped lambda calculus in Safe Rust"_
 - [lalrpop-lambda][lalrpop] : _"A λ-calculus grammar/interpretor written using LALRPOP and `λ!`."_
 - [gluon][gluon-lang] : _"A small, statically-typed, functional programming language designed for application embedding."_